american-factory-os/glowplug/README.md

 glowplug start
 ```

-Try providing a redis url and the url of a broker to publish metric data to:
+Next, add a redis url, and the url of a mqtt broker to publish metric data to:
 ```bash
 glowplug start --redis redis://localhost:6379/0 --publish mqtt://localhost:1883
 ```